American propaganda during World War II: Womanpower

 Major campaigns were launched to encourage women to enter the work force and convince their husbands that this was appropriate behavior.
 Government campaigns targeting women were addressed solely at housewives, perhaps because already employed women could move to the higher-paid "essential" jobs on their own, or perhaps in the belief that housewives would be the primary source of new workers.
 Propaganda was also directed at husbands, many of whom were unwilling to have their wives working.
 Fiction also addressed husbands' resistance to their wives working.

 Key symbolic figures such as "Rosie the Riveter" and "Mrs. Casey Jones" appeared in posters across the country representing strong women who supported their husbands in the war effort.
 Due to all the propaganda targeting female wartime duties, the number of women working jumped 15% from 1941 to 1943.
 Women were the primary figures of the home front, which was a major theme in the poster propaganda media, and, as the war continued, women began appearing more frequently in war posters.
 At first, they were accompanied by male counterparts, but later women began to appear as the central figure in the posters.
 These posters were meant to show a direct correlation with the efforts of the home front to the war overseas and portray women as directly affecting the war.
 Radios also broadcast information and appeals, drawing on patriotic calls and the need of such work to save men's lives.
 In the later 20th century, Rosie the Riveter would be adopted by feminists movements as a movement symbol.
-Though Some modern historians view the campaign as sexist, claiming that "women were being encouraged to join the workforce, but with the understanding that they would abdicate their posts as soon as the soldiers returned."
+Though in the 21st century, some historians viewed the campaign as sexist, claiming that "women were being encouraged to join the workforce, but with the understanding that they would abdicate their posts as soon as the soldiers returned."

 Two major campaigns were launched: "Women in the War," to recruit for the armed services and war-related jobs; and "Women in Necessary Services," or such jobs as laundry, clerking in grocery and drug stores, and other employment necessary to support the economy.
 Books and magazines addressed women with the need for their labor.
 Many works of fiction depicted women working in industries suffering labor shortages, although generally in the more glamorous industries.
-Major magazines covers movies, and popular songs all depicted women workers.
+Major magazines covers, movies, and popular songs all depicted female workers.